dali-lab/webtivity-parlay/README.md

 Once you have your conflict file the way you want it.
 Fixed and without any more of the conflict markers.

 All you have to do to continue is:  ```git add thefixedfile``` which indicated to git that you have resolved the conflict.
-Then ```git commit``` with no options will continue the pull and automatically create a commit message.
+Then ```git commit``` with no options will complete the merge and automatically create a commit message.

 ###Push Your Commits